planetfederal/GeoGig/doc/manual/source/interaction/osm.rst

 You can now add and commit your changes.

-To merge those changes (no matter which one of the above method you have used to edit the OSM data in your GeoGit repository) with the current data in the OSM planet, in case there have been changes, use the ``update`` switch.
+To merge those changes (no matter which one of the above method you have used to edit the OSM data in your GeoGig repository) with the current data in the OSM planet, in case there have been changes, use the ``update`` switch.

 ::

-	$ geogit download --update
+	$ geogig download --update

 If there are conflicts, the operation will be stopped and you should resolve them as usual.
 If not, the, changes will merged with the changes you just added when importing the xml file.
 If there are no changes since the last time you fetched data from the OSM server, no commit will be made, and the repository will not be changed by the update operation.